surajprojects/tigerxclasses/README.md

 # Tiger Classes – Student Management System

 Tiger Classes is a fully featured **student management system** built using **Next.js 16**, **Prisma**, **PostgreSQL**, **NextAuth**, and **TailwindCSS**.
-It manages batches, courses, students, enrollments, payments, and documents — with **soft delete**, **role-based access**, and a modern dashboard.
+It manages batches, courses, students, enrollments, payments, and documents — with **soft delete**, a complete dashboard, and an improved user experience.

 ## Features